millertchris/cpt-portfolio/readme.txt

 == Changelog ==

+= 1.2 =
+- Using the_content filter to display a single portfolio on single pages
+- Added some baseline styling to handle the layout

 = 1.1 =
 - Included the `acf-fields.json` so you can import em' and change em' 🎉
 - Added support for `acf_add_local_field_group` to set/add ACF fields